Part one of two of my long bank holiday weekend bike ride through Yell, Shetland to the most northerly tip of Britain.

 Did the tarmac just read ‘Pixie’?!

 I stopped and had a closer look.
-Yes, indeed, the word Pixie was embedded in the road in red stones.
-Who or what was Pixie, I wondered, and why is its name immortalised on the road?
-The things you don’t see when you’re in a car, eh?
+Yes, the word Pixie was embedded in red stones on the road.
+I wondered who or what Pixie was and why its name was immortalised on the road.
+What don’t you see when you’re in a car, eh?

-The cycle up the long, relatively flat road to Mid Yell was not taxing, despite my heavy liquid luggage.
-There was very little traffic, except for every half an hour or so when three to five cars would pass me after having arrived on the next ferry.
+The cycle up the long, relatively flat road to Mid Yell was not taxing despite my heavy liquid luggage.
+There was very little traffic, except every half an hour or so when three to five cars would pass me after arriving on the next ferry.

 The only sounds were those of the birds in the peat hills on either side of the road.
-Some observations on Shetland birds: oyster catchers sound like squeaky toys, lapwings sound like digital computer birds and larks sound nothing like Vaughan William’s Lark Ascending.
-They’re a lot more chattery but watching them fly straight up and then dive back down to the ground is pretty magnificient.
+Some observations on Shetland birds: oystercatchers sound like squeaky toys, lapwings sound like digital computer birds, and larks sound nothing like Vaughan William’s Lark Ascending.
+They’re much more chattery, but watching them fly straight up and then dive back down to the ground is pretty magnificent.

-On this road I learned that cycling across cattle grids causes the Lucosade bottle in my ill-placed water bottle holder to jump out and fall in down under the cattle grid.
-Note – buy new water bottle holder and fix it in a more appropriate location.
+On this road, I learned that cycling across cattle grids causes the Lucosade bottle in my ill-placed water bottle holder to jump out and fall under the cattle grid.
+Note – buy a new water bottle holder and fix it in a more appropriate location.

-I arrived at the Windhouse Lodge in the late afternoon to find it empty.
-I knew in advance that another room had been exclusively booked and I’d assumed it was the Parisian lass (Marie) who was in it, but no – there was another couple there who left this note:
+I arrived at the Windhouse Lodge late afternoon to find it empty.
+I knew in advance that another room had been exclusively booked, and I’d assumed it was the Parisian lass (Marie) who was in it, but no – there was another couple there who left this note:

 I liked them already!
 Driftwood fire, awesome!